- Search The Registry

 Mary Smith Kelsey Peake

 In 1847 Peake moved with her family to Hampton.
-While supporting herself as a dressmaker, she secretly began teaching from her home, instructing Blacks of all ages.
-She also founded the Daughters of Zion to provide aid to the poor and the sick.
+While supporting herself as a dressmaker, she secretly began teaching from home, instructing Blacks of all ages.
+She also founded the Daughters of Zion to aid the poor and the sick.
 In 1851 she married Thomas Peake, a former slave.
-Early in the American Civil War, the Peake family home was destroyed when Confederate forces torched Hampton.
-Many of the displaced Black families from Hampton were forced to seek refuge at nearby Fort Monroe.
+The Peake family home was destroyed early in the American Civil War when Confederate forces torched Hampton.
+Many displaced Black families from Hampton were forced to seek refuge near Fort Monroe.